LogtalkDotOrg/logtalk-for-vscode/README.md

 A VSCode extension that provides language support for Logtalk.
 Forked from the [original plugin](https://github.com/arthwang/vsc-logtalk) by Arthur Wang.

 Requires Logtalk 3.87.0 or later and a supported [Prolog backend](https://logtalk.org/download.html#requirements).
+As this extension uses supporting code that's part of the Logtalk distribution, use of the latest Logtalk version is strongly recommended.

 🙏 Sponsored by [Permion](https://permion.ai/) and [GitHub Sponsors](https://github.com/sponsors/pmoura).